theofbraune/blog/content/posts/heart_rate_measurement.md

 {{< figure src="/images/heart_rate/andrew_interview.png"   width="20%" height="20%" >}}

-We tried to find an answer to the question what might have been the heart rate of Prince Andrew, while his legendary interview.
+We tried our method on publicly available interviews, like the interview of Prince Andrew.
 But we found with our method, that he would have had a heart rate of 51bpm, which seems a bit unlikely.

-On the other hand, it is also a bit relieving, that it did not work of right away perfectly.
-It would also be a bit scary, if one could capture these sensitive personal data without the consent of the person in question.

 The code for this project can be found under [https://github.com/JeansLli/X-INF573-heart-rater.](https://github.com/JeansLli/X-INF573-heart-rater)